Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Overdamped Langevin dynamics in a periodic drift field

 To obtain the representation in Eq.~\eqref{NESS LE 2} in full, we are also required to fit the constant $\js=\nus(x)\ps(x)$.
 This may be done either from

 or by equating $-D\partial_x U(x)/k_BT+v_0$ in Eq.~\eqref{NESS LE 1} with $D\partial_x\ln\ps(x)+\frac{j_{\rm s}}{\ps(x)}$ in Eq.~\eqref{NESS LE 2}.
-With $\ps$ and $\js$ available, see Eqs.~\eqref{1d result ps(x)} and \eqref{1d equation for js}, we can finally transform Eq.~\eqref{NESS LE 1} into Eq.~\eqref{NESS LE 2}, as done for the experimental data in Fig.~\ref{fig:inferred_ps_js}.
-While the inferred density $\ps$ in Fig.~\ref{fig:inferred_ps_js}a fits the measurement very well, there are slight deviations between the current $\js$ inferred from the equilibrium measurements and the input value of $v_0$ compared to the driven measurement (note that the blue line should, in principle, be constant).
-We speculate that the deviations may be due to very slight imperfections in the periodicity $L$ that become amplified since the NESS trajectories traverse many periods, see Fig.~\ref{fig:NESS_trajs}b.
+With $\ps$ and $\js$ (Eqs.~\eqref{1d result ps(x)} and \eqref{1d equation for js}) we can finally transform Eq.~\eqref{NESS LE 1} into Eq.~\eqref{NESS LE 2}, as done for the experimental data in Fig.~\ref{fig:inferred_ps_js}.
+We stress again that this transformation was only analytically feasible since we deal with a one-dimensional system and a constant bare velocity $v_0$.
+While the inferred density $\ps$($x$) in Fig.~\ref{fig:inferred_ps_js}a fits the measurement very well, there are slight deviations between the current $\js$ in Fig.~\ref{fig:inferred_ps_js}b inferred from the equilibrium measurements using the input value of $v_0$ (orange line) compared to the driven measurement (red line) or to inferring the current by equating the drifts in Eqs.~\eqref{NESS LE 1} and \eqref{NESS LE 2} using the input $v_0$ and $p_{\rm eq}(x)$ and $\ps(x)$ as in Fig.~\ref{fig:inferred_ps_js}a (blue line in Fig.~\ref{fig:inferred_ps_js}b; note that the blue line should, in principle, be constant).
+We speculate that the deviations may be due to very slight imperfections in the periodicity $L$ that become amplified since the field of view comprises many periods (about $60L$, see Fig.~\ref{fig:appendix} in the appendix).